Data4Democracy/internal-displacement/workplan.md

 __Activities:__
 - Define the properties each Article needs to have and fill out code for instantiating new Articles (beginner friendly)
-- Define how to export / store articles (discussion):
-    + Likely some sort of database will be necessary to facilitate the online / interactive tool for modeling and analysis
 - Create / fill-out functions for update articles properties by calling and using return values from Scraper and Interpreter functions (beginner friendly)
 - Fill out function for saving articles along with relevant properties (beginner friendly)